Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for

 You can use Delta lounges anytime you’re flying Delta.
 The catch is guests aren’t free, so you’ll have to pay $29 per guest if you bring any along.
 But there are dozens of Sky Clubs across the country and buying access on its own costs $495 a year, so getting access along with a whole lot of other benefits via The Platinum Card can be a much better deal.

 You’ll be sent a Priority Pass lounge card that gets you into over 900 airport lounges worldwide that are part of the Priority Pass network.
 These lounges are most useful when you’re traveling outside the U.S., since the lounges Priority Pass uses in the U.S. tend to be in the international departure areas of airports.
 As a Platinum Card holder you can bring 2 guests for free.

 As a cardmember, you can enroll to get Hilton Honors Gold and Starwood Gold status.

 Hilton Gold gets you free breakfast at many Hilton affiliated hotels, which can save you lots of money on long trips.
 It also gets you late check-out and room upgrade privileges.

 Starwood Gold gets you late checkout and free wifi, but the real advantage here is that since Starwood and Marriott are merging, your Starwood Gold status via The Platinum Card can instantly turn into Marriott Gold status.
 That’s even more valuable because Marriott Gold status gets you free breakfast or lounge access at many of its hotels.

-Each year, you can designate one airline where you can get up to $200 worth of airline fees on your card reimbursed.
+Each year, you can designate one qualifying airline where you can get up to $200 worth of airline fees credited back to your account.

 Airfare itself doesn’t qualify, but bag fees, change fees, in-flight meals, and lounge passes all qualify for reimbursement.